waldronmatt/FullCalendar-BS4-PHP-MySQL-JSON/README.md

 1. Copy files to localhost
 2. Create a table in DB called *calendar*, and create the tables found in *calendar.sql*
-3. Open *bdd.php* and enter your DB credentials
+3. Open *auth.php* and enter your DB credentials
 4. Open *index.php* from browser

 JSON